companieshouse/ocr-api-consumer/README.md

 Name                                        | Description                         | Example Value
 ------------------------------------------- | ----------------------------------- | -------------------------------------------------------------------------
 OCR_API_URL                                 | The URL of the ocr-api              | http://localhost:8080/api/ocr/image/tiff/extractText  (default value)
+KAFKA_BROKER_ADDR                           | Address of the Kafka Broker         | localhost:9092

+## Use of Kafka

+This project uses both Spring Kafka and the CH Kafka library to allow clients who publish messages to the ocr-request topic to get results back via a HTTP callback.

 ## Testing Locally (dev)